WhatsApp Motion Photos: Why this matters?

 How WhatsApp implements motion photos (how it works)

-From the gallery or WhatsApp’s picker, compatible motion photos show a motion icon on the thumbnail; you can choose to send them as “dynamic” (motion + audio) or convert to a still before sending.
+- From the gallery or WhatsApp’s picker, compatible motion photos show a motion icon on the thumbnail; you can choose to send them as “dynamic” or convert to a still.

-When received, the thumbnail shows a small motion badge so users know it’s a motion photo.
-Playback behavior may depend on recipient device and app version.
+- When received, the thumbnail shows a small motion badge.
+Playback behavior depends on recipient device and app version.

 Device compatibility & practical tips

-Works with motion photo formats captured on compatible Android devices (Samsung Galaxy, Google Pixel, some other OEMs).
-Pixel users may need to disable certain camera modes (e.g., 50MP high-res) to enable Top Shot/Motion Photo capture.
+- Android: Works with motion photo formats on Samsung Galaxy, Google Pixel, and some other OEMs.
+Pixel users may need to disable 50MP high-res mode to enable capture.

-iPhone: iPhone’s Live Photos have historically required conversion to video/GIF for reliable sharing; WhatsApp’s new Android support does not automatically mean iPhone-to-Android playback parity — expect mixed behavior until iOS gets a matching implementation.
+- iPhone: Live Photos historically required conversion to video/GIF.
+WhatsApp’s new Android support does not automatically mean iPhone-to-Android parity yet.

 (If you’re a beta tester on v2.25.22.29+ — otherwise these options may not show.)

-Tap the attach / gallery icon and pick a photo that has motion data.
-You should see a motion icon on the thumbnail.
+- Tap the attach / gallery icon and pick a photo with a motion icon on the thumbnail.

-Tap the photo to open the editor — you’ll get a toggle to send dynamic (motion) or as still.
-Choose dynamic to include micro-video + audio.
+- Tap the photo to open the editor — toggle to send dynamic (motion).

-Extra tip 😊: If your phone’s camera app uses a special high-res mode (e.g., 50MP), disable that to make the phone capture the motion photo option (reported on some Pixel builds).
+Extra tip 😊: If your phone’s camera app uses a special high-res mode (e.g., 50MP), disable that to capture the motion photo option.

-Privacy: Motion photos capture ambient audio; treat them like short videos — get consent before sharing private conversations.
-(Good practice.)
+- Privacy: Motion photos capture ambient audio; treat them like short videos regarding consent.

 Rollout timeline & expectations

-As of reporting in August 2025, the feature is in Google Play Beta v2.25.22.29 and visible to select beta users; major rollouts typically follow testing, so expect incremental availability to stable users over the next weeks.
+As of August 2025, the feature is in Google Play Beta v2.25.22.29.
+Major rollouts typically follow testing, so expect incremental availability over the next few weeks.
+Keep your app updated.

 People Also Ask